Understanding the GRE Math

 • Your application skills in solving the questions within the given time limit

-What is the scope of the syllabus for the Quantitative Reasoning Section?
+Understanding the scope of the syllabus for the Quantitative Reasoning Section

 • The GRE broadly tests you on four main topics: Arithmetic, Algebra, Geometry and Data Analysis.
 The Math Review (PDF) file provides detailed information about the scope of the syllabus.